 Depending on the surface, weather conditions, the distance of the trail, and your own preferences, you will need appropriate and comfortable hiking boots, waterproof shoes or trail-running shoes.
 If you decide to put on boots, make sure they are broken in.
 Keep in mind that the choice of hiking footwear can make or break the entire experience.
-For more info on the features and types of hiking boots, you can read our post here.
+See our post for more info on the features and types of hiking boots.

 We’ll start first with some recommendations so that you pack as efficiently as you can:

 - Travel as light as possible.

 - Buy good and appropriate footwear.
 Don’t forget properly sized wool socks.

 - Get a good hiking day pack or trekking bag.
 A reliable backpack for a day hike should be durable, light, water-repellent, with multiple compartments, has a padded back with air mesh for better ventilation and more comfort.
 A backpack designed to distribute weight to your hips, maybe hydration compatible too.

 - Keep items you’ll use often during the day where you can grab them without taking off your pack, like in hipbelt pockets or side pockets.